pdf-raku/PDF-API6/README.md

 3. *PDF::Class* is a comprehensive set of classes that understand most of the commonly used objects in a PDF, including fonts, interative features, tagged PDF, AcroForm fields and annotations.

+*PDF::Lite* understands content only, including pages and xobjects (forms and images).

 The optional *PDF::Tags* module is applicable to PDF files that are 'Tagged'.
 It presents DOM like interface for reading document structure elements.